Friday, July 13, 2012

-Robert Jr. and his wife, Eleanor, had only two children, Sarah Jane and William.
-The entire family living on the McLaughlin Homestead, according to available census records, was:
+Robert Jr. and his wife, Eleanor, had two children, Sarah Jane and William, and three grandchildren through William.
+The entire family living on the McLaughlin Homestead, according to available census records are listed below (and written in boldface when they are known to have been buried at the family graveyard on their homestead):

-- Katie M. McLaughlin (1868-1943) worked as a stenographer.
-She married Fred Phillips of Portland in 1899.
+• Katie M. McLaughlin (1868-1943) worked as a stenographer.
+She married Capt.
+Fred Phillips of Portland in 1899.
 She quitclaimed her interest in the McLaughlin estate to her sister Sarah in 1901.
-She and Fred are buried at Dunstan.
+She and Fred lived in Portland for the rest of their lives, and are buried at Dunstan.

 William and Robert McLaughlin, brothers, of the stock of the Luster McLaughlins, emigrated in the same vessel to this country, and settled in Scarborough, then virtually, so far as the Indians were concerned, a frontier town.
 William was born in 1706; his wife, Sarah Jameson, was born in Plymouth, Mass., in 1715, and died in Scarborough, Jan.
 21, 1818.
 [Robert was never married.]
 William and Robert cleared the farm on Beech Ridge, in Scarborough, now owned and occupied by his great-grandson, Robert McLaughlin.
 This family, like the other settlers of Scarborough, had their share of trouble from the Indians, who, both in their own interest and in that of the French, made many incursions into the town.
 In those days the alarms of danger were frequent enough; the McLaughlins were obliged many a time to leave their home and seek security with the garrison on Scottow's Hill; and it was not until the peace of 1763 that they were finally safe from the depredations of the savages.